kevindai777/kevindai777/README.md

 - ⚡ Fun fact: ...
 -->

 Hello 😄!
 My name is Kevin Dai, and I'm currently a programmer looking for the next big opportunity.
 You'll find that I have a large passion for learning and studying about algorithms on my page (as seen with the unholy number of LeetCode repositories I've posted...)
-I also love teaching on the side, and have a YouTube channel dedicated to me talking about my approach to different coding questions: [YouTube Channel](https://www.youtube.com/channel/UCbYIqMHpAuKkUz3Z--KJHqQ)
+I also love teaching on the side, and have a [YouTube channel](https://www.youtube.com/channel/UCbYIqMHpAuKkUz3Z--KJHqQ) dedicated to me talking about my approach to different coding questions.

 [![Kevin Dai's github stats](https://github-readme-stats.vercel.app/api?username=kevindai777&show_icons=true&line_height=21&show_icons=true&theme=vue)](https://github.com/anuraghazra/github-readme-stats)